Document Type : Original Article

 spp., Nocardia spp., Methosinussp., Methanogens, Aspergilusniger, Pleurotusostreatus, Rhizopusarrhizus,

-Stereumhirsutum, Phormidiumvalderium
+Stereumhirsutum, Phormidiumvalderium and

 Ganodermaapplantus.
 The encouraging evidence as to